 In Vitro Fertilization (IVF)

-How IVF Works
+How IVF works

-There are 4 main steps during IVF:
+There are four main steps during IVF:

 The mature eggs are retrieved from the ovaries.
-This is done by guiding a thin needle through the vagina.
+This is done by guiding a thin needle through the vagina with the assistance of ultrasound.
 Sedation is used to prevent pain.